 OK, so we know what an introvert is (well, I hope we do – but see later).
 What interested me is where the word comes from (maybe that’s me being introverted and geeky?).
 I kept thinking intro (into) and vert (green), but I didn’t really think introverts all become like the incredible hulk!
-Yep, I’m in a frivolous mood this week!
+OK, I’m in a frivolous mood this week!

 Derivation of the word introvert

 It turns out the word introvert comes from two words:

 - intro which in Latin is inward

 - vertere which in Latin is turning or ‘to turn’

 Disappointing then that it’s not about turning green.
 Obviously the introvert’s superpowers were never thought of when the name was created.
 But read on for the introvert’s superpowers (after some more geeky word stuff).